GWeindel/hmp/README.md

 selected = init.fit_single(number_of_sources-1, starting_points=25)#function to fit an instance of a 4 bumps model with 25 random starting points for the expectation maximization algorithm
 ```

+    Estimating all solutions for 4 bumps model with 24 random starting points
     Estimating parameters for 4 bumps model
     Parameters estimated for 4 bumps model